-Money, Controversy and The Many Challenges of Removing CO2 from the Air: or Would You Offset Your Emissions for $10,000 a Year?
+Money, Controversy and The Many Challenges of Removing CO2 from the Air: (or Would You Offset Your Emissions for $10,000 a Year?)

-As we learned in our last episode, taking carbon dioxide out of the air is technically possible.
-And different researchers and start-ups are already experimenting with the best ways to do just that.
+As we learned in our last episode, taking carbon dioxide out of the air is technically possible and different researchers and start-ups are already experimenting with the best ways to do just that.
 But there's much more than engineering that currently stands in the way of seeing air capture become a big part of the solution to climate change.
 For starters?
 Who is going to pay to take out these billions of tons out of the air each year?

-In this episode we look at the social, political and financial hurdles which need to be overcome if we truly are going to find a way to take billion of tons of CO2 out of the air each year, as the UN's own predictions indicate that we will need to.
+In this episode we look at the social, political and financial hurdles which need to be overcome if we truly are going to find a way to take billion of tons of CO2 out of the air each year, as most of the UN's own predictions indicate that we will need to.

 This is the second of four episodes in a series that we’ll be releasing, which all deal with the subject of carbon dioxide removal.